EleutherAI/lm-evaluation-harness/README.md

 ```
 For a full list of supported vLLM configurations, please reference our vLLM integration and the vLLM documentation.

 vLLM occasionally differs in output from Huggingface.
-We treat Huggingface as the reference implementation, and provide a script at [./scripts/model_comparator.py](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/scripts/model_comparator.py) for checking validity of vllm results against HF.
+We treat Huggingface as the reference implementation, and provide a [script](./scripts/model_comparator.py) for checking the validity of vllm results against HF.

 ### Model APIs and Inference Servers